Nathan22Miles/micro-SooSL/README.md

 VSC support context sensitive editing for Typescript as well as the ability to set breakpoints in your code on the browser for debugging.

+## Push a copy to nathan22miles.github.io/micro-SooSL

+    yarn build
+    yarn deploy
+    -- it might take a few minutes to actually do the update